JakeZook/README-Generator/README.md

 ## Description

-Generates a custom README file based off of user input.
+Generates a custom README file based on user input.\

 ## Table of Contents